Thank you!

 The mode of delivery is critical.

-Many options can be viable, depending on your preference.
-Depending upon the available space and method of delivery, different models like cross-docking can optimize the process.
+Many options can be viable, depending on your product, sales channel, and target market.
+Depending upon the available space and method of delivery, different models like cross-docking, third-party logistics, direct-to-consumer fulfillment, wholesale distribution, or retail delivery can optimize the process.

-The significant stakeholders in delivery process care identified here:
+The significant stakeholders in the delivery process are identified here:

 • Wholesale dealers